- Many users reported being connected to Wi-Fi only to see their Internet connection is not working.

-One of the most annoying problems regarding Wi-Fi is your device showing full Wi-Fi bars yet your Internet connection is still not working.
-Do not worry as this is a rather common situation.
-Below you can find some effective solutions to walk through if you are facing this situation.
+One of the most annoying problems regarding Wi-Fi is your device showing full Wi-Fi bars, yet your Internet connection is still not working.

-Why is my computer connected to Wi-Fi but not the internet?
+How can I fix my device connected to Wi-Fi but not to the Internet?

 1. Restart your computer

-- Select the network connection you have and click Connect.
+- Select your network connection and click Connect.

 2. Restart your Internet modem and router